Get

 Before we get into how to overcome this phobia, we need to understand it.
 The fear of dogs isn’t as uncommon as you may realize, and there is even a name for it, called cynophobia.
 The fear of dogs isn’t the same as a bit of nervousness around a hyperactive dog, but rather it is intense and can affect a person’s life.
 One person can be more fearful of dogs than another, and in extreme cases, a person may experience sweating, a rapid heartbeat, nausea, trembling, anxiety, and feeling like they’re in danger when around dogs.

 Cynophobia is common in children, but adults can suffer from it too.
 You’re more likely to see cynophobia in adults with autism, depression, and substance abuse disorders, but it can affect anyone, especially if they’ve had a bad experience with a dog in the past.
 This fear can be so strong that it can be triggered by hearing a dog growl without needing to see it.
-In some cases, just seeing a dog on television can trigger the symptoms.
+In extreme cases, just seeing a dog on television can trigger the symptoms.

 Image Credit: Przemek Iciak, Shutterstock